ikoote1/Awesome-books-ES6/README.md

 ### Setup

->Clone this (https://github.com/ikoote1/Awesome-books-ES6.git) repository to your desired folder:
+>Clone this (https://github.com/ikoote1/Awesome-books-ES6.git) repository to your desired folder.

-  - git clone git@github.com/ikoote1/Awesome-books-ES6.git

 ### Install